Abdul4code/EMF-Assignment-GROUP8/README.md

         2 operations (custom logic to be applied to the model, e.g., calculations or transformations).
     - Derived Fields (for OCL):
         2 fields derived dynamically based on other model attributes.

+## Domain of Choice
+The domain for this metamodel is a university system.
+This domain encompasses the organizational, academic, and administrative aspects involved in the functioning of a university.
+The metamodel is designed to represent key entities within a university, such as students, staff, departments, academic programs, and physical infrastructure, along with their relationships and attributes.